Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

-The Western Michigan Broncos (4-1, 0-0 MAC) are 11-point favorites when they host the Ball State Cardinals (2-3, 0-0 MAC) in a MAC matchup on Saturday, October 9, 2021 at Waldo Stadium.
-An over/under of 58 is set for the game.
+MAC opponents meet when the Western Michigan Broncos (4-1, 0-0 MAC) host the Ball State Cardinals (2-3, 0-0 MAC) on Saturday, October 9, 2021 at Waldo Stadium.
+Western Michigan is favored by 11 points.
+The over/under is set at 58.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.